brandocms/brando/README.md

 ## Imagefield

-A built in method for adding images to your model is supplied for you.
+A built in method for adding images to your schema is supplied for you.

-In your model:
+In your schema:

 ```diff